-The Developer shall incur road user costs (RUC) in the form of Lane Rental Charges (LRCs) and/or Noncompliance Points under the following circumstances.
+Developer must incur road user costs (RUC) in the form of Lane Rental Charges (LRCs) and/or Noncompliance Points under the following circumstances.

-LRCs in the form of liquidated damages as set forth in Exhibit 18 of the Agreement shall be applied to closures of, or widths that are less than those permitted for, General Purpose Lanes as described in this Section 18.
+LRCs in the form of liquidated damages as set forth in Exhibit 18 of the Agreement must be applied to closures of, or widths that are less than those permitted for, General Purpose Lanes as described in this Section 18.